Changes to the yesterday report are marked.

 Courts and state administration

-- Procedural deadlines in court proceedings suspended in Republika Srpska during the state of emergency, except in urgent proceedings (family law cases, discrimination and harassment at work place cases, company registration, detentions, criminal proceedings for public health and state of emergency related crimes, etc); statute of limitations tolled during the state of emergency.
+- Procedural deadlines in court proceedings suspended in Republika Srpska (during the state of emergency) and in Federation of B&H (during emergency situation), except in urgent proceedings (family law cases, discrimination and harassment at work place cases, company registration, detentions, criminal proceedings for public health and state of emergency related crimes, etc); statute of limitations tolled during the state of emergency.

 - Shut-down of universities, schools and kinder-gardens.